 What you need to know General

-- If you are going to visit NYC, be cool, super cool.
+If you are going to visit NYC, be calm, super cool.
 The city gets 58 million tourists a year, and a local can spot you a mile away.
 Yes, the typical tourist stands out like a mother trucker.
-Hold your head up high, walk like you own the place, don’t stare and don’t take any shit.
+Hold your head up high, walk like you own the place, don’t stare, and don’t take any shit.
 Blend in folks and go with the flow!
 If you are not up for this, NYC might be a bit too much for you.
-Don’t take this out of context; the city is good for tourists.
-But like anywhere that is bustling if you are stood on a corner glaring over a map you are attracting attention to yourself.
+Don’t take this out of context; the city is suitable for tourists.
+But like anywhere that is bustling if you are stood on a corner glaring over a map, you are attracting attention to yourself.

-- You will not score discounts tickets for the “hot” show on Broadway; there is no such thing.
-And by hot I’m talking about the equivalent of getting a discounted ticket to Hamlet.
+You will not score discount tickets for the “hot” show on Broadway; there is no such thing.
+And by hot, I’m talking about the equivalent of getting a discounted ticket to Hamlet.
 There is a lottery system for hot shows, but your odds are not good, and it does not make them cheaper.
-Once a show is not “hot” you can get discounted tickets the day of.
+Once a show is not “hot,” you can get discounted tickets the day of.
 Here is a site to use that gives you a variety of methods to score a last-minute ticket or enroll in the lottery – Time Out New York.

 What you need to know Getting Around

-- Taxis are often cheaper than Uber and Lyft.
+Taxis are often cheaper than Uber and Lyft.
 I know that’s hard to believe, but it’s true.
 It’s $52 fixed fare from JFK to Midtown Manhattan.
-Add in tolls and tip; you will be at about $70-$80.
+Add in tolls and tips; you will be at about $70-$80.
 Uber was more!
-Therefore in all cases expect one ride taxis were the cheapest and quickest option.
+Therefore in all cases, except one ride taxis were the cheapest and quickest option.

 Things to Do in NYC

-Empire States Building: Go all the way to the top; it’s worth it to get the real feel for the height.
+Empire State Building: Go all the way to the top; it’s worth it to get the real feel for the height.
 Plus, the views are spectacular.

 Times Square: This is a must!
 Sure, it’s the tourist mecca, but it’s fun.
 If you want to get the vibe of a bustling NYC – hit Times Square.
 While in Times Square, check out The Original Naked Cowboy.
 Tip him what you think is fair, he’s not going to ask for more.
 Ladies, touch that wonderful derrière – it’s a chiseled work of art.
 Fella’s there are Naked Cowgirls too!